Patriots’ Ralph Webb Shines In NFL Debut, Garners Praise From Bill Belichick

 “It was good to see him in game action.
 Be able to break some tackles, get downhill, get some tough yards.”

 Webb has his work cut out for him to make the Patriots’ roster.
-Aside from roster-locks James White, Rex Burkhead and first-round pick Sony Michel, veteran RB Jeremy Hill also impressed Thursday night.
+Aside from roster locks James White, Rex Burkhead and first-round pick Sony Michel, veteran RB Jeremy Hill also impressed Thursday night.
 Still, the youngster couldn’t have asked for a better start to his NFL journey.

 “It’s a dream come true,” Webb said.
 “I’ve been working my whole life for this, to come out here and get a chance to compete.
 I’m just happy and blessed to be here and say that I did it.”